 You can also use cash to grow your money through an interest-bearing deposit account, instead of spending it.
 If you’d like to build your savings fund, you can only do so using cash.

-Recommended: How to Avoid Interest On a Credit Card
+Recommended: How to Avoid Interest on a Credit Card

 Benefits of Using Cash

-Additionally, cash provides some convenience despite its additional physical bulkiness in your wallet.
-For merchants, the benefit of cash vs. credit cards is that they save money on credit card processing fees.
-To avoid this, some merchants only accept cash payments, while others offer a nominal discount as an incentive for customers to pay using cash.
+• For merchants, the benefit of cash vs. credit cards is that they save money on credit card processing fees.
+To avoid this, some merchants only accept cash payments, while others offer a small discount as an incentive for customers to pay using cash.

-Cash can also widely be used by any consumer, regardless of their credit score.
+• Cash can also be used widely by any consumer, regardless of their credit score.
 This makes cash a more accessible payment method for everyday purchases.
-It also doesn’t contain any of your personal data, so if a private and untraceable purchase is important to you, cash is beneficial.

-Recommended: When Are Credit Card Payments Due
+Recommended: When Are Credit Card Payments Due?

 Drawbacks of Using Cash

-The biggest drawback to using cash vs. credit, however, is that it caps your buying power to only the amount of cash you have.
-Although this can be a benefit as mentioned above when you’re on a budget, it can restrict your ability to make larger purchases today.
+• The biggest drawback to using cash vs. credit, however, is that it caps your buying power to only the amount of cash you have.
+Although this can be a benefit, as mentioned above, when you’re on a budget, it can restrict your ability to make larger purchases today.

 When You Might Consider Using a Credit Card